jadianes/jadianes.github.io/_posts/2014-12-13-Vector-Space-Scoring.md

 is given a set of indexed documents.
 When having multiple terms, we used *overlap score measure* consisting in the sum of the *tf-idf* for each term in the given input.
 A more general and flexible way of scoring multi-term searches is using the **vector space model**.

 In the vector space model, each document in the corpus is represented by a vector.
 The search input terms are also represented by a vector.
 Scoring search results consists then in vector operations between the documents vectors and the search terms vector.

-But what is each of these vectors made of?
-Basically they define term frequencies.
-That is, each dimension in a vector represents the term frequency for a given term.
-Then, a document is represented in a multi-dimensional space by a vector of the frequencies of each of the words in hte corpus.
-Equally, a search input is represented by a vector in the same space but using the input terms.
+But what each of these vectors represent?
+Basically they define term frequencies (or tf-idf in our implementation).
+That is, each dimension in a given vector represents the term frequency for a given term.
+Doing so, a document is represented in a multi-dimensional space by a vector of the frequencies of each of the words in hte corpus.
+Equally, a search query is represented by a vector in the same space but using the input terms.

 #### Python implementation

 The following is a Python representation if this concept.

 {% highlight python %}
 import re